British picture framemakers, 1610-1950 - F

 William Henry Freeman, composition ornament maker of Princes St, was made bankrupt in 1829 (London Gazette 26 June 1829).
 A sale was held on his premises later that year (The Times 13 August 1829).
-There is not sufficient evidence to identify him with the William Henry Freeman who died in Shoreditch in 1845, age 62.
-The year before William Henry Freeman’s bankruptcy, ‘William Freeman’ set up as a composition ornament maker in Lambeth but little is known of his activities.
+There is not sufficient evidence to identify him with confidence with the William Henry Freeman who died in Shoreditch in 1845, age 62.
+The year before William Henry Freeman’s bankruptcy, ‘William Freeman’, perhaps his son, set up as a composition ornament maker in Lambeth but little is known of his activities.

 Updated September 2013

 Fricker & Henderson 1799-1820, James Henderson 1821-1839.
 At 161 New Bond St by 1799-1812, 170 New Bond St 1810-1820, 80 New Bond St 1813-1839.
 Also at 19 Albemarle St 1804-1813, Strombole House, Chelsea 1811, manufactory Grosvenor Row, St George’s Fields/Chelsea 1819-1826, 13 Shepherd St, Mayfair 1832-1833.
 Paper hanging manufacturers, carvers and gilders, looking glass manufacturers.